-This residence is home to 13 returning students, normally in single rooms.
+This residence is home to 13 returning students, in single rooms.
 It is located next door to O'Brien Hall and is a short walk from Gerard Hall on Morris Street.
 ResNet (high speed Internet/wireless), local telephone service and cable TV service are provided in each room.
+These services are subject to change.